dnd-mdn/canada-api/README.md

 - `type` {string} Possible values `'path'`, `'children'`, `'content'` or `'meta'`. **Default**: `'path'`
 - Returns: {string} Normalized path or URL

-Validates and formats www.canada.ca URLs based on type.
+Validates and formats [canada.ca](https://www.canada.ca) URLs based on type.
 URLs can take many forms, so not all options will be valid.
-Throws an error if the URL is invalid, or the type requested is not possible.
+Throws an {Error} if the URL is invalid, or the type requested is not possible.

 ### `ca.normalize.baseURL`